-Here the mass of the baryon, $m$, is complemented by contributions from the magnetic moment $\vec{\mu}$, the Landau term proportional to $|q_B\, e\, B|$ where $q_B$ is the charge of the baryon, and the magnetic polarisability $\beta$.
+Here the mass of the baryon, $m$, is complemented by contributions from the magnetic moment $\vec{\mu}$, the Landau term proportional to $|q_B\, e\, B|$ where $q_B$ is the charge of the baryon, and the magnetic polarizability $\beta$.
 For neutral baryons, the Landau term does not contribute, and for charged baryons, we will use a U(1) Landau-mode projection to select $n=0$.
 This aspect of the calculation is detailed in \autoref{sec:simulationdetails:landauprojection}.

-This expression arises as a non-relativistic Taylor expansion of the relativistic energy~\cite{itzykson:QFT}.
-The large mass scale of the octet baryons enables the use of the non-relativistic approximation with systematic errors of $\order{1\%}$ at the field strengths considered in this work.
-See for example, Chapter 3.6.2 of Ref.~\cite{bignellthesis}.
-This approach simplifies the required calculations and improves the signal relevant to the polarisabilities.
+This expression arises as a nonrelativistic Taylor expansion of the relativistic energy~\cite{itzykson:QFT}.
+The large mass scale of the octet baryons enables the use of the nonrelativistic approximation with systematic errors of $\order{1\%}$ at the field strengths considered in this work.
+See for example, Chap.
+3.6.2 of Ref.~\cite{bignellthesis}.
+This approach simplifies the required calculations and improves the signal relevant to the polarizabilities.

-The magnetic polarisability may be extracted by isolating the quadratic $B^2$ term in Eq.~\ref{eqn:backgroundfield:energyexpansion}.
-The sign of the magnetic moment term is dependent on the alignment of the baryon's spin, quantised in the $z$-direction, and the magnetic field.
-Hence it may be eliminated by summing energies associated with different spin orientations
+The magnetic polarizability may be extracted by isolating the quadratic $B^2$ term in Eq.~\ref{eqn:backgroundfield:energyexpansion}.
+The sign of the magnetic moment term is dependent on the alignment of the baryon's spin, quantized in the $z$-direction, and the magnetic field.
+Hence, it may be eliminated by summing energies associated with different spin orientations

 where $\uparrow\uparrow$ indicates spin-field alignment and $\uparrow\downarrow$ indicates spin-field anti-alignment.